 Instructions for Use

-- Use PENNSAID® 4 times each day on your knee or knees as prescribed.
+- Use PENNSAID two times a day on your knee or knees as prescribed.

-- Wash your hands with soap and water right away after applying PENNSAID® .
+Step 5: Wash your hands with soap and water right away after applying PENNSAID.

 - cover your knee with clothing until your knee is completely dry.

 - put sunscreen, insect repellant, lotion, moisturizer, cosmetics, or other topical medicines on your knee until it is completely dry.

 - take a shower or a bath for at least 30 minutes after you put PENNSAID on your knee(s).